Retired ID Cards

 - The Human Resources Section determines the individual meets the above eligibility conditions.

-Once eligibility has been established, a Management Services Division staff member will contact the individual to schedule a date for the issuance of the ID card.
+Once eligibility has been established, a Operations Division staff member will contact the individual to schedule a date for the issuance of the ID card.
 In order to receive the ID card, the individual is required to be present at the OAG headquarters to be photographed and to sign the card.

 - If an ID card is lost, stolen, destroyed, mutilated or becomes illegible, the retired criminal agent may obtain a replacement ID card upon request and payment of the $15 fee.
 The retired criminal agent shall submit a request on the application form found on the OAG website.
-If the lost card is found, it must be immediately returned to the Management Services Division.
+If the lost card is found, it must be immediately returned to the Operations Division.

 - If the ID card must be replaced because information has changed, or is in error from the information originally set forth, the retired criminal agent shall submit the request on the application form found on the OAG website.
 The $15 fee will be required.
 The OAG shall produce a new ID card within 15 days of the receipt of payment.
 If the error is caused by the OAG, no fee will be charged.